 Share Classes: This Prospectus describes two classes of shares offered by the Copeland SMID Cap Dividend Growth Fund and Copeland International Small Cap Fund: Class A shares and Class I shares and three class of shares offered by the Copeland Dividend Growth Fund: Class A shares, Class C shares and Class I shares.
 The Funds offers these classes of shares so that you can choose the class that best suits your investment needs.
 The main differences among each class are sales charges, ongoing fees and minimum investment.
-For information on ongoing distribution fees, see Distribution Fees on page 33 of this Prospectus.
+For information on ongoing distribution fees, see Distribution Fees on page 34 of this Prospectus.
 In choosing which class of shares to purchase, you should consider which will be most beneficial to you given your investment goals, the amount of your purchase and the length of time you expect to hold the shares.
 Each class of shares of a Fund represents interest in the same portfolio of investments in that Fund.
 There is no investment minimum on reinvested distributions and the Funds may change investment minimums at any time.
 The Funds reserve the right to waive sales charges and investment minimums.
 Not all share classes may be available for purchase in all states.

-Class A Shares: Class A shares are offered at their public offering price; NAV plus the applicable sales charge and are also subject to 12b-1 distribution fees of 0.25% of the average daily net assets of Class A shares.
-The Copeland SMID Cap Dividend Growth Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,00 for all other accounts.
+Class A Shares: Class A shares are offered at their public offering price: NAV plus the applicable sales charge and are also subject to 12b-1 distribution fees of 0.25% of the average daily net assets of Class A shares.
+The Copeland SMID Cap Dividend Growth Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$500 for all other accounts.
 The minimum subsequent investment in Class A shares of the Fund is \$50 for retirement plan accounts and \$500 for all other accounts of that Fund.
 The Copeland Dividend Growth Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$1,000 for all other accounts.
-The minimum subsequent investment plan accounts and \$1,000 for all other accounts.
-The minimum subsequent investment plan accounts and \$1,000 for all other accounts.
-The minimum subsequent investment plan accounts and \$500 for all other accounts of that Fund.
-The Copeland International Small Cap Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$500 for all other accounts of that Fund.
+The minimum subsequent investment in Class A shares of the Fund is \$50 for retirement plan accounts and \$500 for all other accounts of that Fund.
 The Copeland International Small Cap Fund's minimum initial investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$250 for retirement plan accounts and \$5,000 for all other accounts.
-The minimum subsequent investment in Class A shares of the Fund is \$250 for r
+The minimum subsequent investment in Class A shares of the Fund is \$50 for retirement plan accounts and \$5,000 for all other accounts of that Fund.
+Use of the Funds' Automatic Investment Plan can lower these requirements.
+The sales charge varies, depending on how much you invest.
+There are no sales charges on reinvested distributions.
+The Funds and the adviser each reserve the right to waive sales charges as described below.
+The following sales charges apply to your purchases of Class A shares of the Funds: